richgel999/ufo_data/bin/anon_pdf.md

 *   [https://majesticdocuments.com/wp-content/uploads/2022/08/kennedy_ciadirector_1.pdf](https://majesticdocuments.com/wp-content/uploads/2022/08/kennedy_ciadirector_1.pdf)

 **(PUBLIC DOMAIN)** - 13 November 1961 — USAF document “AFCIN-1E-0 Draft Policy” written by Lt.
-Col. Norman M. Rosner to Col. Betz writes that intelligence team personnel are needed to support Air Force Projects Moon Dust, Blue Fly and “UFO,” and other quick reaction projects.
+Col. Norman M. Rosner to Col. Betz writes that intelligence team personnel are needed to support Air Force **Projects Moon Dust**, **Blue Fly and “UFO,”** and other quick reaction projects.
 The document gives the 1127th Field Activities Group at Ft.
 Belvoir responsibility for UAP “collection responsibilities,” and importantly, divorces these responsibilities from Moon Dust and Blue Fly, described as projects to locate, retrieve and deliver foreign space vehicles.

 The document also distinguishes crashed UAP from Soviet/Bloc vehicles, and describes the need for quick reaction recovery teams.
 For decades after, the USAF continued to rely on the conclusions of Special Report No. 14 to debunk UAP, which stated no compelling physical evidence had ever been recovered from UAP, despite debris collection teams existing.